esraa-tarakhan/city-cab/README.md

 ->if you use AVD set loaction for emulator.
 ->ask user permission using  widget .
 -> "google" word must appear over the map .for google play puplish.

+#### to get readable adress from credintial
+->Enaple grocoding API from here
+->need billing account
+#### to getauto complete search places
+->Enable places API from here
+->get your country short name ex:EG
+#### to draw a polyline from source to destination
+->Enable directions API from here
+### configuration the push notification system FCM
+->install package firebase messaging
+-> make a topic
+->generate token
+#### Test notification
+-> using cloud messaging
+->delete services  and add <intent filter > to mainfest.xml
+->using postman    using header and body
 ->